SuPerPM: A Surgical Perception Framework Based on Deep Point Matching Learned from Physical Constrained Simulation Data: Method

 \section{Method}

 The proposed method is developed on our previous work SuPer \cite{li2020super, lu2021super}.
-In Section \ref{sec:super}, we provide a brief introduction to SuPer, followed by the description of the integration of a learning-based point matching model called Lepard \cite{li2022lepard} into SuPer in Section \ref{sec:lepard}.
-Surgical scenes often have flat tissue surfaces with fewer distinct features, unlike objects (e.g., animals in DeformingThings4D \cite{li20214dcomplete}) that can be found in public datasets for non-rigid registration.
+In Section \ref{sec:super}, we provide a brief recap of SuPer.
+Then, in Section \ref{sec:lepard}, we describe how we integrate a learning-based point matching model, Lepard \cite{li2022lepard}, into SuPer to enhance its data association.
+Surgical scenes often have flat tissue surfaces with fewer distinct features, unlike objects (e.g., animals in DeformingThings4D \cite{li20214dcomplete}) that can be found in many public datasets for non-rigid registration.
 Therefore, for fine-tuning Lepard, we present a pipeline designed to establish ground truth correspondences between deformed point cloud pairs by employing the position-based dynamics (PBD) simulation framework, ensuring the adherence to physical constraints, as outlined in Section \ref{sec:syn}.
 The overview of the proposed framework is shown in Figure \ref{fig:overview}.